google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-the-payment-request-api.md

-Starting with Chrome 53 for Android, the Payment Request API is a new open-web approach:
+The Payment Request API's open-web approach is designed:

 * For developers to minimize the need to fill out checkout forms and improve user's payment experience from the ground up.
 This API follows the recommendations in the  [W3C Payment Request API specification](https://www.w3.org/TR/payment-request/) published by the  [Web Payments Working Group](https://www.w3.org/Payments/WG/).
 * For users to check out, make a payment, or fill in forms with minimal use of the mobile device keyboard.